giladoved/dotfiles/README.md

 # My Dotfiles

-These are dotfiles that I use to make my workflow most efficient and comfortable.
+These are dotfiles that I use to make my workflow the most efficient and comfortable.
 Feel free to fork and customize!

 ## Screenshot
 ![screenshot](screenshot.png)